MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgettxpostpacketiterator.md

 Client drivers typically call this method to begin the process of posting packets for Tx.
 Drivers later complete this process by calling [**NetRingSetTxPostPacketIterator**](netringsettxpostpacketiterator.md).

-For an animation and code example of posting packets, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).
+For an animation and code example of posting packets, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).

 ## Requirements